LuisGAbarca-DT/FoodWebTopology/README.md

 Considering the data file name, the resuts will be saved according with this name as a prefix of the type of analysis presented.
-For example, if the file name of the data is your_we.csv then the program will genrate a directory with that name and inside it two more directories, one with the results for the original data and one more with the results for the randomized webs.Following is an example of the structure of the directories:
+For example, if the file name of the data is your_web.csv then the program will genrate a directory with that name and inside it two more directories, one with the results for the original data and one more with the results for the randomized webs.Following is an example of the structure of the directories: